Launching THE LIGHT IS WINNING

-My book, The Light is Winning, has officially launched.
+My book has officially launched.
 And I have feelings.
 Mind if I share a little bit?

 The above meme quotes the opening line of my new book The Light is Winning: Why Religion Just Might Bring Us Back to Life.
-Quite a doozy of an opener, eh?
+Doozy of an opener, eh?
 And even more of a doozy (for me, anyway) is the fact that it's true.
 And that's why this book release hits me right in the gol-danged feels.

 I've shared some of it here, and elsewhere: how I was born in Miami, FL, and then, at age 10, was transplanted by my family to East Texas where my tumultuous adolescent and young adult journey would begin.
 My parents' intentions may have been good, but the controlling religion of that cult, and its effects on my life afterwards, were the worst.

 The thing about experiences like this is that they don't just fade away.
 They are like seeds planted deeply into your soul and psyche and family dynamic that come to full fruition much later on.
 Often, they come to fruition explosively, under the catalytic pressure of particular people and circumstances, until the truth beneath the surface can no longer be denied.
 An eruption of the real.